iTwin/itwinjs-core/test-apps/appui-test-app/connected/README.md

 ## Dependencies

-* Installed dependencies for ui-test-app may be found in the generated node_modules directory.
-Since ui-test-app is but a part of a larger monorepo, the dependencies here are provided as symlinks into a master node_modules directory managed by the build tool Rush.
+* Installed dependencies for appui-connected-app may be found in the generated node_modules directory.
+Since appui-connected-app is but a part of a larger monorepo, the dependencies here are provided as symlinks into a master node_modules directory managed by the build tool Rush.
-* Any changes made to itwinjs-core files outside of this directory will not immediately be reflected in ui-test-app.
+* Any changes made to itwinjs-core files outside of this directory will not immediately be reflected in appui-connected-app.
 The entire itwinjs-core monorepo must be rebuilt in order for changes to take effect.
 * If dependencies have changed after pulling the most recent version of itwinjs-core, it is often necessary to do a clean reinstall of all dependencies in order to avoid build errors.

 ```cmd